Video: Watch this demo

-Description: This demostration mimics the motion of a particle in a real magnetic cyclotron.
+Description: This demonstration mimics the motion of a particle in a magnetic cyclotron.

 - Cyclotron model

-- Attach opposite terminals of the Wimhurst machine to the continuous metallic strip and the non continuous strips.
+- Attach opposite terminals of the Wimshurst machine to the continuous metallic strip and the non continuous strips.

 - Place conducting ball inside of the model.

 - Set up camera such that the whole class can observe.

 - Begin cranking the Wimhurst machine to provide a potential difference to the strips.

 - Watch as the ball is accelerates around the bowl, mirroring the effects a magnetic cyclotron.